Localization techniques in circle-equivariant KK-theory: The -spectrum of spaces

-Start by assuming that \(X\) has a stationary point.
-Then there is a \(\TT\)-map from the one-point \(\TT\)-space to \(X\); it induces a module map \(\K^*_\TT(X) \to \K^*_\TT (\cdot) = \Rep (\TT) \).
-If \ \(X\) is \emph{compact} this map is injective, because the map from \(X\) to a point is proper in this case and gives a splitting.
 Thus, \(\TTspec (X) = \C^*\) if \(X\) has a stationary point and is compact.
 This is rather common; for example, by the Hopf theorem any smooth \(\TT\)-action on a smooth manifold of nonzero Euler characteristic has a stationary point.
 Hence having \(\TT\)-spectrum \(\C^*\) is rather generic for compact \(\TT\)-spaces.

 If \(X\) is not compact, it may have a stationary point without the spectrum being \(\C^*\); for example \([0,\infty)\) with trivial \(\TT\)-action has empty spectrum but many stationary points.
-The other implication also requires compactness in view of Example \ref{ex:points}.
+The other implication also requires compactness in view of Example \ref{ex:points} below, where the spectrum is \(\C^*\) but there is no stationary point.